We're an affiliate

 A suitable and fitting hip brace will help to relieve some pain in your pitbull and enable him to undertake normal exercises without much struggle.

 You can also get some healthy hip and joint supplements to boost your dog’s bone health.
+We recommend this product from Jope.

 This should be accompanied by a balanced diet which will give your dog the necessary nutrients and minerals to become healthy.